 Covers quality of interactions between teachers and students, and teacher expectations: the need to create a classroom that is constantly demanding more, but still recognising students’ self-worth.
 It also involves attributing student success to effort rather than ability and valuing resilience to failure (grit).

-3.1 Students in Ollie’s class feel academically safe.
-That is, they don’t feel they’ll be ridiculed if they get something wrong.
+3.1 Students in this teacher’s class feel academically safe.
+That is, they don’t feel they’ll be picked on (by teacher or students) if they get something wrong.

-3.2 Students in Ollie’s class feel socially safe.
-That is, Ollie promotes cooperation and support between students and he’ll step in if he thinks a student is being picked on by other students.
+3.2 Students in this teacher’s class feel socially safe.
+That is, this teacher promotes cooperation and support between students.

-3.4 Ollie cares about every student in his class.
+3.4 This teacher cares about every student in their class

-3.5 Ollie has high expectations of us and what we can achieve.
+3.5 This teacher has high expectations of us and what we can achieve.

 4. Classroom management (Moderate evidence of impact on student outcomes)